-A thousand years ago, king Supay lead his kingdom in a bloody conquest none have ever seen before.
+A thousand years ago, king Supay lead his kingdom in a bloody conquest none has ever seen before.
 As no army could stand against his power, victory and richness came easily for him.

-Countless lives were lost, and civilizations considered inferior were lost to the war.
+Countless lives, entire civilizations considered inferior were lost to the war.

-But not everyone agreed with him, his sons Yebichai and Bikeh could turn away from so much death and devastation, and they both wept for the losses the world was seeing.
+But not everyone agreed with him, his sons Yebichai and Bikeh couldn’t turn their backs at so much death and devastation.
+They both wept for the losses the world was seeing.
 They rose together, and fought together.
-Supay was no match for their combined power and, within a year, the king fell.
+Supay was no match for their combined power and, within a year, the king fell… long live the king.

-With the kingdom divided, age of ruin began, from which it would eventually rise even stronger.
+With the kingdom divided, an age of ruin began, from which it would eventually rise an even stronger empire.
 Bikeh became a kind and benevolent king.
 Under his rule the kingdom grew to become a beacon of hope among others.
 Yebichai disappeared, swearing to save all the knowledge other civilizations cared for.
 So he created a sanctuary, a mystic library where Lore was to be protected.
 Common folk never heard from him again.